uptimesoftware/uptime-metric-chart/src/stable/readme.txt

 Upgrading from an earlier version of the Metric Chart
 -----------------------------------------------------
-* Install the newest version of the .upk via the regular plugin manager process.
+* Install/upgrade to  the new version of the gadget via the Extension Manager (Goto the Dashboards Tab -> Click the Gear Icon in the upper right corner, and select 'Search for Gadgets' )

 * Navigate to the Up.time Dashboards where your metric chart gadget is located.